Volunteering

 Is your community group or not-for-profit organisation seeking volunteers?

-You can provide your group information here and Council will be in touch and can connect you with individuals interested in volunteering.
+You can provide your group information here and Council will be in touch to connect you with individuals interested in volunteering.

 We strongly recommend that you list your community group or not-for-profit organisation on Council's community directory, as interested people will search this directory for groups that may wish to engage with.